-The Risk functions works closely with other parts of the business; for example, with Operational Risk on the internal control framework.
+The Risk functions works closely with other parts of Risk; for example, with Operational Risk on the internal control framework.
 In addition, they work jointly with Global Finance on stress testing and the risk appetite process.

-The credit responsibilities of Global Risk are described on page 75 of the HSBC Holdings plc Annual Report and Accounts 2018.
+The credit responsibilities of Global Risk are described on page 75 of the HSBC Holdings plc Annual Report and Accounts 2019 and HSBC Holdings plc Pillar 3 2019.